NBVOA Logo

 Getting Paid

-Attached to your check will be an itemized accounting of your work in the pay period.
+A list of matches will be an itemized accounting of your work in the pay period.
 Please check this accounting against your records for possible errors.

 +As required by law, Form #1099 will be submitted for all officials earning $600.00 or more during the calendar year.